 The Women by Kristin Hannah

-Women can be heroes is the theme of Kristin Hannah’s newest novel, The Women.
-Since men’s experiences dominate history books, women are often absent from the depictions of war.
+Women are heroes is the theme of Kristin Hannah’s newest novel, The Women.
+Since the experience of men dominate history , women are often absent from the depictions of war.
 In this novel, Hannah seeks to acknowledge and highlight the courageous and competent women who served in the Army Nurse Corps during the Vietnam War.
 With a few exceptions, these women who nursed and saved US soldiers have been relegated to the fringes of history.

 As harrowing as being a nurse in Vietnam was, her return to the United States was even more treacherous.
 Many Americans criticized enlisted soldiers for participating in a morally unconscionable war.
 Even fellow Army vets would not acknowledge that women served in Vietnam.
 Frankie was traumatized by what she saw in Vietnam, but the dismissive way she was treated when she returned was its own kind of trauma.
 Her family didn’t want to hear about her experience and even other Veterans refused to recognize her service.
 Months after her return, she descends into a dark place.